marklogic-community/grove-react-template/docs/WELCOME_TUTORIAL.markdown

 ## Get the ML-UI-React Source Code

-Clone down the reference application provided by the Muir project.
+Clone down the reference application provided by the Grove project.
 For this, you will need to have a command-line terminal and [git](https://git-scm.com/downloads) for version-control.

     git clone --recursive ssh://git@project.marklogic.com:7999/nacw/grove-react-template.git
     cd grove-react-template